A TRUE PASSION FOR FOOD,

 In 2010, after working as a consultant for the Fabulous Baker Brothers and Roger Saul at Sharpham Park Organic, I got a foot in the door working at one of Britain’s largest food manufacturers and started my career in food development, which I have been part of ever since.

-I now work as Head of Food Development for Donatantonio, a well-known food importer in Borehamwood.
+I now work as Head of Food for Eat, a well-known high street food chain.
 I feel extremely privileged to be part of such an institution; the food is truly amazing and I am able to use my passion for ingredients once again.

 The highlight of this amazing journey was meeting my wife Marie-Claire, and we are expecting our first baby in January.
 She shares my passion for food and I feel like the luckiest man on the planet.